OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:4

-> Do You have eyes of flesh,
+> Do You perceive with human eyes,
-> Or do You see as mankind sees?
+> Or do You observe as mortals do?

 ## Job 10:5

-> Are Your days like the days of a mortal,
+> Are Your days like those of a mortal,
-> Or Your years like a man’s year,
+> Or Your years like those of a human,

 ## Job 10:6

-> That You should seek for my guilt
+> That You should examine my faults
-> And search after my sin?
+> And investigate my transgressions?

 ## Job 10:7

-> According to Your knowledge I am indeed not guilty,
+> By Your knowledge, I am indeed not guilty,
 > Yet there is no one to save me from Your hand.

 ---